 -Avoid low areas: cold air in winter settles in low spots, as does springtime runoff.
 Unless you’ve planned for occasional high water with a tall foundation of piers, don’t build on a floodplain.
 Floods are happening more often now in places that haven’t typically been prone to flooding.

 -Generaly, avoid the very highest, windiest points of land.

 It cannot be stressed enough how important the path of the sun is to deciding on the orientation of your cabin.
 To best orient your cabin for natural light or shade, do some homework to understand the solar conditions at your site.
 If you’d enjoy rising with the sun streaming into the loft windows (or not!), the sun’s route across the sky will help determine your cabin’s best orientation on the site.

 The window layout of the RavenHouse, for example, is optimized for the cabin’s long axis running roughly north-east/south-west, allowing morning light into the bank of windows along the south-east side of the cabin, and reducing the impact of the hottest summer sun with fewer windows on the north-west side.

-Leave as much natural vegetation in place as possible - especially trees - at least until the cabin is complete and you’re able to see the whole composition, from both inside the cabin and out.
+Finally, when clearing your building site, leave as much natural vegetation in place as possible - especially large trees - at least until the cabin is complete and you’re able to see from both inside the cabin and out.